 Swinney, who was also one of five finalists for the Eddie Robinson National Coach-of-the-Year Award, one of 10 finalists for the Bear Bryant National Coach-of-the-Year Award, one of 10 finalists for the Liberty Mutual Coach-of-the-Year Award and received the Regional AFCA Coach-of-the-Year Award in 2011, led the Tigers to their first Orange Bowl berth since 1981 with the help of five First-Team All-ACC players.

 Watkins was one of the most dynamic freshmen in the nation.
 The ACC Rookie-of-the-Year totaled 82 receptions for 1,219 yards and 12 touchdowns along with a 25.0-yard average and one touchdown on kickoff returns despite missing one game due to injury.
-Watkins teamed up with Ellington to give Clemson a 1,000-yard receiver and 1,000-yard rusher, as Ellington had 1,178 rushing yards and 11 rushing touchdowns.
-Watkins was also an AP First-Team All-American, just the fourth in college football history as a first-year freshman.
+Watkins teamed up with Andre Ellington to give Clemson a 1,000-yard receiver and 1,000-yard rusher, as Ellington had 1,178 rushing yards and 11 rushing touchdowns.
+Watkins was also an AP First-Team All-American, the fourth in college football history as a first-year freshman, non-kicker.

 The 2010 season included wins over bowl teams Georgia Tech, Maryland and NC State.
 NC State was ranked No. 23 in the nation and was leading the ACC in scoring.
 But the defense held NC State and Russell Wilson to just one touchdown and 13 points.
 The team excelled defensively in 2010 and was 13th in the nation in scoring defense and in the top 25 in both total defense and passing defense.